Maurice Amahwa: Shikanda should stop masquerading as AFC Leopards chair | Goal.com

 "We must adhere to what the registrar of sports demanded once she moved to nullify the election of Shikanda and team and by that, we need to come together as AFC Leopards and discuss the matter with urgency," Amahwa told Goal at a press conference.

-"It is in the record that Skanda's election was nullified and it is unfortunate that he is moving around claiming that he is AFC Leopards chairman."
+"It is in the record that Shikanda's election was nullified and it is unfortunate that he is moving around claiming that he is AFC Leopards chairman."

 The members also demanded a change to the club's constitution in order to align it to the country's laws which govern sports.